wayne-borg/wayneborg/README.md

 :handshake:	My name is Wayne and I am based in Malta :malta:.

-:books:	I am currently studying HTML and CSS in my free-time.
+:books:	I am working full-time and studying HTML and CSS in my free-time.